 As an enrolled tribal citizen of the Caddo Nation of Oklahoma and a descendant of the Delaware Nation of Oklahoma, Whittle’s cultural teachings guide the work that he does as a storyteller to support his own and all Indigenous communities of life, be they human or more-than-human.
-While Whittle graduated from Brooks Institute of Photography with a BA in advertising photography in 2000, his storytelling career really only began about ten years ago, because he took ten years after college and a divorce to focus on raising his child as a single dad in a small rural town.
-The majority of Whittle’s creative practice has been developing story packages that share Indigenous values, issues, and stories, frequently including how those narratives tie to conservation work.
+The majority of Whittle’s creative practice has been in developing storytelling packages that share Indigenous values, issues, and stories, frequently including how those narratives tie to conservation work.
 He typically provides both the writing and the photography for the stories he publishes, building the literary and visual story together as one cohesive narrative.
 Whittle tries to weave his Indigenous teachings of reciprocity into his creative process.
 Every story shared with him is a gift, and he strives to treat them that way.

 Landback: The Return Of All Federal Lands to Native Americans

 Joe Whittle is a writer and photographer who focuses on Indigenous and conservation storytelling.Artist Bio